top of page

 Then I left to pursue my PhD.

-At UCR, I have gone on to teach online courses in synchronous and asynchronous modes for a total of six out of my total sixteen terms which have spanned a wide range of writing, literature, and media courses.
+At UCR, I taught online courses in synchronous and asynchronous modes for a total of six out of my total sixteen terms which spanned a wide range of writing, literature, and media courses.

-My approach to teaching composition and literature in the classroom emphasizes the difficulties that arise out of our desire to understand and express ourselves through writing.
-This foregrounds questions about what language is and does, and the role of literature in our understanding of the self and the world around us.
+My approach to teaching composition and literature in the classroom emphasized the difficulties that arise out of our desire to understand and express ourselves through writing.
+This foregrounds questions about what language is and does, and the role of rhetoric in our understanding of the self and the world around us.

 I teach texts like Rudolfo Anaya’s Bless Me, Ultima, which tracks a young boy’s journey to understand himself at the intersection of multiple cultures, each influenced by history, religion, and sense of place.
 Students learn to interpret Anaya’s lyrical prose, the cultural references to la llorona and brujería, and the text’s place within the Chicano/a literary movement of the 1970s.